idfive/Developer-Documentation/docs/general/platform_partners/overview.md

 - Modern User Interface.
 - WP-CLI access.
 - Supports WP multisites.
+- Multiple independent environments (dev, stg, live) with deployments for files and databases in between, but does not require a stepped deployment process like on Pantheon.
 - Seamless integration into local development via Lando.

 ### WPEngine Cons